How can you be involved in Reconciliation Week?

 In Concert Together: Deadly Musos Live in Concert will feature Busby Marou, Alice Skye and Jimblah on Friday 29 May, from 9:00pm.
 The concert will be hosted by Christine Anu on her National Evenings show on ABC Radio, and on both the ABC and Reconciliation Australia Facebook pages.

 There are a number of other ways you can be involved according to this list by Reconciliation Australia.
 If you want to host your own celebration you can also access free resources, including logos, web banners and posters here.

 The Queensland Government is also working on several initiatives as an act of reconciliation:

 – The Queensland Government Reconciliation Action Plan outlines government’s commitment to responsive policy development and the delivery of programs and services for Aboriginal and Torres Strait Islander Queenslanders.

 – The successful recipients under the 2020 Celebrating Reconciliation Small Grants Program have now been announced.
 The grants encourage all Queenslanders to participate in local reconciliation events in or around National Reconciliation Week.

-- The Queensland Reconciliation Awards winners will be announced during Reconciliation Week. recognise businesses, community organisations, educational institutions and partnerships that are taking positive steps towards reconciliation across Queensland.
-The winners will be announced during Reconciliation Week.
+– The Queensland Reconciliation Awards winners will be announced during Reconciliation Week, recognising businesses, community organisations, educational institutions and partnerships that are taking positive steps towards reconciliation across Queensland.

 If you are in the capital city during the week, Brisbane City Council will light up major landmarks, including the Story and Victoria Bridges, in the colours of the Aboriginal and Torres Strait Islander flags.